Grants & SPONSORSHIPS

 Competitive grant cycles are set by the WEHF Board of Directors based on available funding.
 Generally, the WEHF accepts grant applications for the Spring Competitive Grant Cycle on or before April 1.
 The Fall Competitive Cycle applications are due on or before October 1.

-Additional information about the WEHF Competitive Grants program can be obtained from Pam Christensen, Foundation Manager at email@example.com or (906) 204-7410.
+Additional information about the WEHF Competitive Grants program can be obtained from Doug Russell, Foundation Manager at email@example.com or (906) 204-7410.